 President Obama Signs Alabama Disaster Declaration

-The President today declared a major disaster exists in the State of Alabama and ordered Federal aid to supplement State and local recovery efforts in the area struck by severe storms, tornadoes, straight-line winds, and flooding beginning on April 15, 2011, and continuing.
+Today, the President declared a major disaster in the State of Alabama and ordered Federal aid to supplement state and local recovery efforts in the area affected by severe storms, tornadoes, straight-line winds, and flooding beginning on April 28, 2014, and continuing.

-The President's action makes Federal funding available to affected individuals in the counties of Cullman, DeKalb, Franklin, Jefferson, Lawrence, Marshall, Tuscaloosa, and Walker Counties.
+The President's action makes federal funding available to affected individuals in Baldwin, Jefferson, Lee, and Limestone Counties.

 Assistance can include grants for temporary housing and home repairs, low-cost loans to cover uninsured property losses, and other programs to help individuals and business owners recover from the effects of the disaster.

-Federal funding also is available to State and eligible local governments and certain private nonprofit organizations on a cost-sharing basis in all 67 counties in the State for debris removal and emergency work for damage from the severe storms, tornadoes, straight-line winds, and flooding in Baldwin, Jefferson, Lee, Limestone, and Mobile Counties.
+Federal funding also is available to state and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for debris removal and emergency work for damage from the severe storms, tornadoes, straight-line winds, and flooding in Baldwin, Jefferson, Lee, Limestone, and Mobile Counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-W. Craig Fugate, Administrator, Federal Emergency Management Agency (FEMA), Department of Homeland Security, named Joe M. Girot as the Federal Coordinating Officer for Federal recovery operations in the affected area.
+W. Craig Fugate, Administrator, Federal Emergency Management Agency (FEMA), Department of Homeland Security, named Albert Lewis as the Federal Coordinating Officer for federal recovery operations in the affected areas.